The Best Extended RF Convertible and All-In-One Carseats with the Highest Rear-Facing Weight and Height Limits

 Graco 4Ever, around $300 at Amazon.com.
 A more typical 40-pound rear-facing weight limit, but is among the taller usable rear-facing seated height limits on the market with a 27.5″ shell.
 An all-in-one seat, it also converts to a high-back and backless booster.
 Here is CarseatBlog’s full review of the 4Ever.
-The Graco Milestone (convertible + high back booster) and Graco Contender 65 (convertible only) have similar rear-facing ratings.
-The Contender convertible is the budget pick for Super Extended Rear-Facing at around $120.
+The Graco Milestone (convertible + high back booster) has similar rear-facing ratings.

-Safety 1st Advance EX 65 Air+, under $190 at BabiesRUs.
-Another carseat with an industry-leading 50 pound weight limit rear-facing, plus a 28″ shell that offers a seated height limit similar to the Britax Boulevard ClickTight.
-With a 49″ standing height limit, it will fit most kids well beyond 4 years old rear-facing.
-On the downside, it is also one of the largest convertibles on the market and may not work well in smaller vehicles.
+Safety 1st Grow and Go EX Air 3-in-1 for $199 and Advance EX 65 Air+, on sale at $119 at BabiesRUs.
+Two carseats with an industry-leading 50 pound weight limit rear-facing, plus a ~28″ shell that offers a seated height limit similar to the Britax Boulevard ClickTight.
+With a 49″ standing height limit, they will fit most kids beyond 4 years old rear-facing.
+On the downside, they are among the larger models on the market and may not work well in smaller vehicles.

-Honorable Mention: With a 26.5″ shell, the Evenflo SureRide is a bit taller than average, but it definitely isn’t one the tallest seats on the market, and the 40 pound weight limit is average.
-But at under $80 on sale, it’s an inexpensive way to keep your child rear-facing for at least a few years.
-The Graco Contender 65 fits kids a little taller for $120 on sale making it our budget pick.
+Honorable Mention (Value): With a 26.5″ shell, the Evenflo SureRide is a bit taller than average, but it definitely isn’t one the tallest seats on the market, and the 40 pound weight limit is average.
+But at around $100, or under $80 on sale, it’s an inexpensive way to keep your child rear-facing for at least a few years.
+The Graco Contender 65 fits kids a little taller for $100 to $120 on sale making it another great budget pick.